Contact us for help: firstname.lastname@example.org

 Personal experiences show, that either during or following severely stressful situations and especially prolonged stressful situations, increased pressure and extreme vertigo would follow.

 What to do about stress is a big question.
 There are stress management techniques, relaxation techniques and therapies that undoubtedly help, but they do not stop the source of the stress.
 If you suffer from genuine anxiety and/or panic attacks this may well help you.
-We have had very good reports on this technique.
+We have had very good reports on this technique that has had international mainstream news coverage.

 Work, money and relationship stresses are things that only you can deal with.
 After getting better on the supplements, I decided never to get stressed over work or the kind of day to day relationship problems that most people have to deal with ever again.
 After beating Meniere's I now find it easy stay 'relatively' calm over these things.
 For suggestions about stress and Meniere's Disease click here.